 The Center for Latino Studies, located on the first floor of Caroline Hall, was established in 1994 to foster the study of Latino/Hispanic cultural traditions in the United States through education programs and to organize basic research to enhance the campus community's understanding and appreciation of Latino heritage and culture.
-This includes bringing to campus performers, artists, and exhibitions that demonstrate the richness and variety of U.S. Latinos.
-The Center also serves students through the development of new courses and the sponsoring
+This includes bringing to campus performers, artists, and exhibits that demonstrate the richness and variety of U.S. Latinos.
+The Center also serves students through the development of new courses, and this group is dedicated to sponsoring special lectures, colloquia, discussions, and occasional conferences on special topics in Latino Studies.
+The Center also participates in the university-wide effort to increase Latino enrollment at North Park.
+The executive director of the Center serves as the advisor to the Latin American Student Organization (LASO).